Erich Maschke

-Erich Maschke (March 2, 1900 – February 11, 1982) was a Nazi and a German historian and history professor.
-He taught most recently at the Ruprecht-Karls-University in Heidelberg.
+Erich Maschke (March 2, 1900 – February 11, 1982) was a German historian, history professor, and Nazi ideologue.
+He last taught at Heidelberg University.
 During the Nazi era he promoted racist and nationalist ideology.
 After the war he led the so-called Maschke Committee, commissioned by the West German parliament, which investigated the treatment of German prisoners-of-war during and after World War II by the Allies.